-The first three of these required conditions have undoubtedly prevailed in South Australian marine waters since early in 2025 when the algal bloom was first detected around February 2025.
+The first three of these required conditions have undoubtedly prevailed in South Australian marine waters in 2025 after the algal bloom was first detected around late February to early March 2025.
 However, there is uncertainty about the source of 'High nutrient and dissolved carbon' that has initiated the Karenia to bloom.